 Talk with your health care provider about your blood glucose target levels.
 Ask your doctor how often you should check your blood glucose.
 The results from your blood glucose checks will tell you if your diabetes care plan is working.
 Also, ask your doctor for an A1C test at least twice a year.
 Your A1C number gives your average blood glucose for the past 3 months.

-More from our magazine: How Team Care Improves Depression and Diabetes
+More from our magazine: Diabetes and Pregnancy

 How can you keep your blood glucose at a healthy level?
 Follow these tips: